maemreyo/ielts-smart-reading/data/17/reading/test-2/passage-2.md

 This approach relies on the revolutionary CRISPR genome editing technique, in which changes are deliberately made to the DNA of a living cell, allowing genetic material to be added, removed or altered.
 The technique could not only improve existing crops, but could also be used to turn thousands of wild plants into useful and appealing foods.
 In fact, a third team in the US has already begun to do this with a relative of the tomato called the groundcherry.

-This fast-track domestication could help make the world'''s food supply healthier and far more resistant to diseases, such as the rust fungus devastating wheat crops.
+This fast-track domestication could help make the world's food supply healthier and far more resistant to diseases, such as the rust fungus devastating wheat crops.

 'This could transform what we eat,' says Jorg Kudla at the University of Munster in Germany, a member of the Brazilian team.
 'There are 50,000 edible plants in the world, but 90 percent of our energy comes from just 15 crops.'